Exploring Unsupervised Anomaly Detection with Quantum Boltzmann Machines in Fraud Detection: Abstract

 \section{Abstract}

-Anomaly detection in Endpoint Detection and Response is a critical task in cybersecurity programs of large companies.
-With a rapidly growing amount of data and the omnipresence of zero-day attacks, manual and rule-based detection techniques are no longer eligible in practice.
+{Anomaly detection in Endpoint Detection and Response (EDR) is a critical task in cybersecurity programs of large companies.
+With rapidly growing amounts of data and the omnipresence of zero-day attacks, manual and rule-based detection techniques are no longer eligible in practice.
 While classical machine learning approaches to this problem exist, they frequently show unsatisfactory performance in differentiating malicious from benign anomalies.
 A promising approach to attain superior generalization than currently employed machine learning techniques are quantum generative models.
 Allowing for the largest representation of data on available quantum hardware, we investigate Quantum Annealing based Quantum Boltzmann Machines (QBMs) for the given problem.
-We contribute the first fully unsupervised approach for the problem of anomaly detection using QBMs and evaluate its performance on a suitable synthetic dataset.
-Our results indicate that QBMs can outperform their classical analog (i.e., Restricted Boltzmann Machines) in terms of result quality and training steps.
+We contribute the first fully unsupervised approach for the problem of anomaly detection using QBMs and evaluate its performance on an EDR inspired synthetic dataset.
+Our results indicate that QBMs can outperform their classical analog (i.e., Restricted Boltzmann Machines) in terms of result quality and training steps in special cases.
 When employing Quantum Annealers from D-Wave Systems, we conclude that either more accurate classical simulators or substantially more QPU time is needed to conduct the necessary hyperparameter optimization allowing to replicate our simulation results on quantum hardware.

-\section{Introduction}
+\section{\uppercase{Introduction}}

 Anomaly detection is the identification of abnormal behavior in data, which manifests in individual data points that differ significantly from the majority of the data~\cite{10.1145/1541880.1541882}.
-This task frequently appears in many domains including finance, medicine and telecommunications~\cite{618940, 991693, 1541896}.
+This task frequently appears in many domains including finance, medicine and telecommunications~\cite{618940,991693,1541896}.
 A particularly challenging application of Anomaly Detection can be found in Endpoint Detection and Response (EDR), which aims at detecting and investigating suspicious activities on endpoints such as mobile phones or workstations in cybersecurity~\cite{Chuvakin13}.
-In practice, the respective networks can be comprised of billions of nodes, generating an immense amount of data, in which the search for extremely scarce, malicious anomalies can be very tedious, computationally.
+In practice, the respective networks can be comprised of billions of nodes, generating an immense amount of data, in which the search for extremely scarce, malicious anomalies can be very tedious.